 As the climate gets increasingly weird, hurricanes are becoming stronger and more frequent.
 With some simple handyman tools and supplies, you can help protect homes and businesses in your area from rain and wind damage.

 At the end of a long day of entrepreneurship, all you want is a great tasting beer, and that requires clean draft lines.
 Ensure your local speakeasy is pouring sparkling brews—all you need is a bucket, some simple tools, and some line cleaning chemicals.
 Drink up!

 When you’re ready to get weird, Durable is here.

 When you’ve decided on a small service business and you’re ready to get started, come talk to us at Durable for help getting rolling.
-Durable makes it easy to build a website (it takes just 30 seconds), keep track of clients, send out invoices, and get paid.
+Durable makes it easy to build a website (it takes just 30 seconds), keep track of clients and send out invoices.
 With Durable, you can start bringing your special brand of strangeness to customers by the end of the day.